ZeehtRx/Portofolio-Finance-Tracker/README.md

 # Portofolio-Finance-Tracker
-A WebApp that for your personal Financial Tracker.
-This WebApp will Track your total value asset grows.
+A WebApp that for my personal Financial Tracker.
+This WebApp will Track yours total value assets grows.

 # How To Use
 Firstly download the run.bat and porto.html, Create a folder that holds the 2 file in the same folder(remember must in the same folder).